ImNallen/Orbit/README.md

 ## 🗄️ Database Schema

 The application uses PostgreSQL with the following main tables:
-- **users** - User accounts with email, password hash, roles, and status
+- **users** - User accounts with email, password hash, role, status, and lockout tracking
-- **roles** - Role definitions with permission collections
+- **roles** - Role definitions with permission collections (many-to-many with permissions)
-- **permissions** - Permission definitions (resource:action pattern)
+- **permissions** - Permission definitions using resource:action pattern
-- **sessions** - Active user sessions with refresh tokens
+- **sessions** - Active user sessions with refresh tokens, IP address, and user agent
-- **password_history** - Historical password hashes for reuse prevention
+- **password_history** - Historical password hashes for reuse prevention (last 5 passwords)

 All tables use UUIDs as primary keys and include proper indexes for performance.
+The schema supports:
+- One-to-many relationship between users and sessions
+- Many-to-many relationship between roles and permissions
+- One-to-many relationship between users and password history
+- Soft deletes for users (status-based)

 ## ⚙️ Configuration